 The chemicals industry is as broad as ever beforeThere are a wide variety of products that are classified as chemical products, which can be categorized into the following segments: basic chemicals, pharmaceuticals, specialties, agricultural chemicals, and consumer products.
 Products such as plastic resins, petrochemicals, and synthetic rubber are included in the basic chemicals segment, and products such as adhesives, sealants, and coatings are among the products included in the specialty chemicals segment.

 Global chemical companies and trade: Europe is still the main contributorThe global trade of chemicals is active and complex.
-In 2018, the value of global chemical imports amounted to 1.89 trillion euros, or 2.16 trillion U.S. dollars.
-Meanwhile, chemical exports amounted to a value of 1.5 trillion U.S. dollars that year.
-Europe was responsible for the largest value of both chemical imports and exports as of 2018, with Asia-Pacific in second place in both rankings.
+In 2021, the value of global chemical imports amounted to 2.3 trillion euros.
+Meanwhile, chemical exports amounted to a value of 2.2 trillion euros that year.
+Europe was responsible for the largest value of both chemical imports and exports as of 2021, with Asia-Pacific in second place in both rankings.

-Chemical consumption worldwide in 2018 accounted for over 3.45 trillion euros, or 3.95 trillion U.S. dollars.
+Chemical consumption: Asia is the driver of growthChemical consumption worldwide in 2021 accounted for over four trillion euros.
 Overall, regional chemical consumption is expected to grow the most rapidly in Asia during the coming years.
-Asia plays a sizable role in the global chemicals market, accounting for a 54 percent share of the market in 2018, but China alone is largely responsible for the recent increases in Asia’s growing exports and consumption of chemicals.
-In 2018, Chinese chemical consumption accounted for approximately 1.25 trillion euros.
-This value was more than twice as much as the consumption of chemicals in the United States that year.
+Asia plays a sizable role in the global chemicals market, accounting for roughly a 60 percent share of the market in 2021, but China alone is largely responsible for the recent increases in Asia’s growing exports and consumption of chemicals.
+In 2021, Chinese chemical consumption accounted for approximately 1.8 trillion euros.
+This value was over four times the consumption of chemicals in the United States that year.

 Although chemical production and consumption are important contributors to global employment, trade, and economic growth, the impacts of this industry on environmental and human health must also be considered.
 Many governments around the world have established guidelines or legislature to determine how to manage the transportation and storage of hazardous chemicals.
 Chemical management programs and international conventions and institutions also exist to properly manage the growing volume of chemicals worldwide.